Petra Morsbach: Life and career

-Morsbach was born in Zürich, but grew up in Germany.
-She studied at Munich University and Leningrad Theater Academy.
+Morsbach was born in Zurich, but grew up in Germany.
+She studied at LMU Munich and Leningrad Theater Academy.

 Morsbach's first novel, Plötzlich ist es Abend (Suddenly it's Evening), was published in 1995 and follows the life of a Russian woman whose family was prosecuted by Joseph Stalin.

 Opernroman, her second novel, was published in 1998 and is based on Morsbach's experience working in theatre for a decade.
 It is set in the fictional town of Neustadt am Rhein and centers around the local opera company throughout a season.

 Her novel Gottesdiener (God's Servant) was published in 2004 and follows the life of an elderly Catholic priest.

 She won the Jean-Paul-Preis with her 2013 book, Dichterliebe which is centered around a poet who is going through an existential crisis.

 Her novel, Justizpalast (Palace of Justice) was published in 2017 and won the Wilhelm Raabe Literature Prize.
 The novel is a biography of a fictional judge called Thirza Zorniger.
-Morsbach spent 9 years researching the justice system for the book.
+Morsbach spent nine years researching the justice system for the book.

+Andreas Dorschel has praised the precise and penetrating character of Morsbach′s language: "She has found clear, direct expression for the most difficult things."